Physical Address

 By adhering to these unspoken rules, you’ll blend in seamlessly with the locals and enjoy a harmonious travel experience.
 For those who’ve traversed the Seoul MRT and have insights or stories to share about the cultural nuances observed, your input is invaluable.
 Anything to add to this?
 Let us know using the contact form.

 The Seoul MRT has a rich history that mirrors the city’s rapid urban development.
+Today the metropolitan network is run by several operators, chiefly Seoul Metro and Korail, alongside lines such as AREX and the privately run Shinbundang Line.
+Even with different companies, fares integrate through T-money so riders tap once, transfer inside the paid area, and pay distance-based charges.
+This approach helped knit suburban rail and inner-city lines into one map, which made long commutes and airport trips far faster than in the past.
 It began operations on August 15, 1974, with the opening of Line 1, providing a critical link between the northern and southern parts of the city.
 Over the decades, the network has expanded significantly, now encompassing multiple lines that connect the metropolitan area.
 Each expansion phase brought new enhancements to the infrastructure, highlighting Seoul’s commitment to improving transit efficiency and accessibility.
 The MRT has played a central role in shaping modern Seoul, facilitating the city’s growth as a vibrant, connected hub of culture and commerce.